thomasglenngit/DrSneuss.Solution/README.md

 #### By **Thomas Glenn**

 ## Description
 A code review program for Epicodus school, which tracks the Engineers for Dr. Sneuss, the owner of his Factory.
+This project demonstrates many-to-many database relationships.

+The following sitemap explains this database query relationship between "Engineers" and the "Machines" they are authorized to repair.

+## Database Structure
 <img src="Factory/wwwroot/assets/images/siteplan.png"          style="float: left; margin-right: 10px;" />

 ## Specifications